$E_8$ spectral curves: Introduction

-The two constructions and two isomorphisms above will find their place in \cref{sec:E8chain}, \ref{sec:actangl}, \ref{sec:applI} and \ref{sec:applII} respectively.
-I have tried to give a self-contained exposition of the material in each of them, and to a good extent the reader interested in a particular angle of the story may read them independently (in particular \cref{sec:applI,sec:applII}).
+I have tried to give a self-contained exposition of the material in each of \cref{sec:E8chain,sec:actangl,sec:applI,sec:applII}, and to a good extent the reader interested in a particular angle of the story may read them independently (in particular \cref{sec:applI,sec:applII}).